Kev’s Favorite Podcasts

-You might think to yourself, hey I thought this was a travel blog and not a site about what shows I download.
-You are right, but podcasts have been an essential part of my travel life, and in a small way encouraged me to start this site (along with some friends), so it is all tied together.
+You might think to yourself, hey, I thought this was a travel blog and not a site about what podcasts are on Kev’s phone.
+Well, podcasts have been an essential part of my travel life, and in a small way, encouraged me to start this site (along with friends).
+Part of my job as a blogger is to teach, and that includes sharing resources.
 Enjoy Kev’s favorite podcast!

 If you are curious about what a podcast is or how to listen to them, check out this website by the Podcast Host.

 - Available on mobile devices

 - Not tied to a screen like Youtube

 - You can listen to them when they are convenient for you

 - Podcasts have a wide variety of topics such as inspirational, educational, or for downright fun

 - Many podcasts are downloadable to your device, so they are available even when cell or WIFI is not available